Younger S6: The hit romcom reinvents itself

 Our favourite workplace dramedy-romance has returned, with five fresh episodes that throw up unexpected challenges.

 Season 6 of Younger, the hit rom-com currently up for Teen Choice Awards for Summer TV Show and Summer TV Star: Female (Hilary Duff), is now streaming first on Showmax in South Africa.
-The first five episodes are available to binge now, with the next five due on 22 August 2019, and the final two episodes landing express from the USA on 5 September 2019.
+The first 10 episodes are available to binge now, with the final two episodes landing express from the USA on 5 September 2019.

 Reaching six seasons is a remarkable achievement for Younger.
 After all, the basic premise – a 40-year-old single mom pretends to be a 20-something millennial in order to get a job in publishing – came with a ticking clock: we all knew Liza (Tony winner Sutton Foster in a Critics Choice nominated role) would eventually either be discovered or come clean, and what would be left of the show then?

 That question will be answered in Season 6, because Liza’s secret is out, at least with almost everyone who matters to her, apart from Millennial’s marketing executive Diana Trout (The Good Wife’s Miriam Shor in a 2019 Critics Choice nominated performance).

 Happily, while Younger needs a new synopsis, it’s still as fun as ever.
 Critics have given Season 6 its fifth straight 100% rating in a row.
 As AwardsCircuit put it, “Younger continues to get better with age” – which, when you think about it, is entirely appropriate for a show that started off being about ageism.

 “Every year we seem to be gaining momentum,” says Hilary, who plays Kelsey in a People’s Choice nominated performance.
 “This show keeps taking all these great turns and right when I think that there’s nothing left that they can do, this season is better than the last.”